Conara, Tasmania: Geography

 Most of the boundaries are survey lines.
 The South Esk River flows through from east to west before forming a small part of the western boundary.
 The Ben Lomond Rivulet, a tributary of the South Esk, forms part of the western boundary.
 The North-South Railway Line runs through the south-west corner.

 Road infrastructure

-National Highway 1 passes through from south-west to west, and the A4 road (Esk Highway) branches off to the east.
+National Highway 1 semi bypasses and passes through from south-west to west, and the A4 road (Esk Highway) branches off to the east.
 This intersection is at the tripoint of road route zones 3, 4 and 5.